Current Market Value of a Remington 870

 Extreme wear, significant functional issues, clear dings or scratches – need we say more?
 Poor-condition 870s naturally fetch the least, as most people don’t want to buy them.

-So many variations exist for this popular gun.
+Now, so many variations exist for this popular gun.
 Fieldmasters can come in Deer, Fully Rifled Cantilever, and Synthetic options, for instance.
 They can be 12- or 20-gauge, with various barrel lengths.

 How Much Is a Remington 870 Express Worth?